Stored Procedure with Encryption and Recompile Attribute

 Alternatively, right-click on the stored procedure name in object explorer then select Script procedure as Create To new query editor window.

-Now we are going to discuss the SQL Server Stored Procedure Encryption and Recompile Attribute
+SQL Server Stored Procedure Encryption and Recompile Attribute:

-There are two types of attributes that can be used while creating the stored procedure in SQL Server, they are as follows
+There are two types of attributes that can be used while creating a stored procedure in SQL Server, they are as follows

 - With Encryption Attribute